 We invest in manufacturing technologies and do most of our manufacturing in-house.
 This strategic decision to make manufacturing and technology a core competitive advantage provides us with tangible benefits of lower manufacturing costs and greater control of our supply chain, offering our customers geopolitically dependable capacity.
-We have focused on creating a competitive manufacturing structural cost advantage by investing in our advanced 300-mm capacity.
-An unpackaged chip built on a 300-mm wafer costs about 40% less than an unpackaged chip built on a 200-mm wafer.
+We have focused on creating a competitive manufacturing structural cost advantage by investing in our advanced 300mm capacity.
+An unpackaged chip built on a 300mm wafer costs about 40% less than an unpackaged chip built on a 200mm wafer.

-We continue to invest to strengthen our competitive advantage in manufacturing and technology as part of our long-term capacity planning.
+We continue to invest to strengthen our competitive advantage in manufacturing and technology as part of our long-term capacity plan to meet demand over time.
+Semiconductor growth in electronics, particularly in industrial and automotive markets, is expected to continue well into the future.
 Progress and investments include: